Plasterboard Recycling & Disposal

 What does the legislation say about plasterboard disposal?

-In 2009, the Environmental Agency passed legislation that gypsum based materials, such as plasterboard, must not be land-filled and that they should be separated for recovery and recycling.
-The legislation applies whether you are an individual or large scale business.
+In 2009, the Environmental Agency passed legislation that gypsum-based materials, such as plasterboard, must not be landfilled and that they should be separated for recovery and recycling.
+The legislation applies whether you are an individual or a large-scale business.

 Most local household waste recycling centres (HWRCs) offer plasterboard disposal and recycling but may have restrictions and possibly even charges in place.
 Check out our useful Tip Charge Checker to see if charges apply in your area.